xm-online/xm-online/README.md

 XM^online offer the flexibility to deploy and manage applications in the cloud of your choice, or even on premises.
 Offering automated deployment along with a cloud-native, stateless architecture enables out-of-the-box high availability and fail over to support large-scale deployments, particularly in an enterprise context.

 ### Dashboards and Widgets
+A **dashboard** is a visual display of the most important information needed to achieve different objectives, arranged on a single screen, so the main information can be seen at first sight.
+In other terms, they are a collection of widgets that give an overview of the most important data.

+XM^online, allows to create multiple dashboards, which, helps to navigate faster through the System and allows to configure dashboards, for different users.
+For example, simple user can have access to only certain dashboard, while other user, to the other one.
+Also, dashboard logic depends mainly on the business task.

+A **widget** is a mini-report that can display your data in a number of different presentation styles, including simple graphics, charts, tables.
+On the specific dashboard, they can show information about bookings, revenue or completed tasks.
+Widgets, can be different.
+For example, *Stats Widget* can give the information about number of active accounts and, in the same time, about number of cars.
+The thing is, that they can be the same type, but they give different information, from different applications, for different dashboards.

+Widgets can contain not only plain static numbers, but also, they can perform different active functions.
+For example, *Tasks Widget*, where you have functionality such as adding tasks, changing reminders, creating events, editing and completing tasks is available straight from your home screen.

+There are widgets that can not be configured, while others can be for specific client needs, like:
+* *Welcome Widget*
+* *Sign-in/Sign-up Widget*
+* *Entity Widget*
+* *Stats Widget*
+* *General map Widget*
+* *Weather Widget*
+* *Clock Widget*
+* *News Widget*
+* *Markdown Widget*
+* *Tasks Widget*
+* *Entities list Widget*

 ### Timelines